zapman449/monitorama_2016_notes/Tue09__Lightening_Talks__by_everyone.md

 * Protect users from each other.
 * track resource usage per team
     * teams can raise their own limits
 * system floats up new metrics.
-And gen a regex which matches all of them.
+And generates a regex which matches all of them.
 * (track things which are read, vs not read)
-* 3 clicks and you're blacklisted.
+* 3 clicks and your new metric is blacklisted.
 * Big spike, low priority alert.
-Bigger spike, oncall alert.
+Bigger spike, on-call alert.
 * Cut growth by 60%
 * Didn't get in the way of people doing their job.
 Didn't stop honest players.

 ### Shmarallel, Shmostulate By Dan Slimmon
 @danslimmon
-* Euclid proed a bunch of stuff about geometry
+* Euclid proved a bunch of stuff about geometry
 * Or that's what he thought.
 * A postulate is something you know to be true.
 * 4 postulates gave 28 theorums, but not the 29th
 * 2000 years to fix the 5th postulate
 * Non-euclidian geometry solved 5th postulate.
 Euclidian is first 4.
 * Math isn't about picking real objects and studying them
-* You choose the definitions you WANT and study the results.
+* You choose the definitions you WANT and study the results. ###

 ### The benefits of a systems lens by Jason Hand
 @jasonhand
 * Viewing feedback from a "systems thinking" model
-* Reserch in bias
+* Research in bias
-* System: interacting or interdependent components forman complex 'whole'
+* System: interacting or interdependent components for a complex 'whole'
-* Feedback: Givving  and receiving
+* Feedback: Giving  and receiving
-* Systems thinging:
+* Systems thinking:
 * Correct the skew of any single perspective
 * 5 benefits:
     * Accuracy